top of page

 PETE MADDEN

-Madden led the network’s groundbreaking investigation of the NFL’s use of “race-norming” to determine eligibility for compensation to former players suffering from the lingering effects of head injuries, resulting in the league’s abandonment of the controversial practice.
+Pete Madden is an award-winning reporter and editor at ABC News Investigative Unit.
+His time at Vanderbilt shaped his interest in both sports writing and investigative reporting.
+His career has included positions at Sports Illustrated and Los Angeles Times.
+At ABC, Madden led the groundbreaking investigation of the NFL’s use of “race-norming” to determine eligibility for compensation to former players suffering from the lingering effects of head injuries, resulting in the league’s abandonment of the controversial practice.
+Madden has twice been nominated for Emmy Awards, and his work has been cited by The Best American Sports Writing series.

 2022 STUDENT MEDIA HALL OF FAME INDUCTEES